-Our graduates often find work in high technology science-based industries, although many also choose to go on to further study.
-As this course provides partial exemption from the Chartered Chemist requirements, students often choose to complete their qualification in order to maximise their earning potential.
+Our graduates often find work in high technology science-based industries, although many also choose to go on to further study in order to maximise their earning potential.

 Chemistry is also a popular degree with employers in all sectors, and you will find opportunities in finance, commerce and information technology among many other industries.

 Extended degrees provide applicants with an alternative route into higher education.
 If you do not have traditional qualifications or cannot meet the entry requirements for an undergraduate degree, you may still be able to gain entry by completing an extended degree.
 Extended degrees include a Year 0, which is also known as a foundation year.
 Once you successfully complete your first year of study you will progress into Year 1 of an undergraduate degree.